Languages: English English Spanish Español

 • Their relationship to the “head of household”

 Once a family answers this information, they receive a CORA card that they will show each time they come to the Pantry so that we can record visits for reporting purposes.
 All of this information is kept confidential in a database and we use statistical information for reports to the Food Bank of Central and Eastern NC and many grant applications.
-If you have any questions, please contact Evengeline at Evangeline@corafoodpantry.org
+If you have any questions, please contact kristine@corafoodpantry.org.

 LEARN MORE